sopra-fs24-group-35/sopra-fs24-group-35-server/contributions.md

             https://github.com/sopra-fs24-group-35/sopra-fs24-group-35-client/issues/48

         Description:
             I was busy displaying the Avatars on the bottom right part of the screen.
-I took about 10 to accomplish this because a set function did not worl.
+I took about 10 hours to accomplish this because a set function did not work.
 I managed to fix it in the end but have no idea how.
-Further I fixed some other bugs and refined int issue 48.
+Further I fixed some other bugs and refined in issue 48.
 I also made sure that the Lobby redirects to "/risk/gameId" instead of "/risk".
 (All of this worked once but somehow now there are errors despite me not doing anything before it broke)